balancer/scaffold-balancer-v3/README.md

 ## 📖 Overview

-The **LoyaltyHook** is a custom Balancer V3 Hook that enhances user engagement and loyalty by:
+The **LoyaltyHook** is a custom Balancer V3 hook that enhances user engagement and loyalty by:

 - Rewarding users with `LOYALTY` tokens when they interact with the pool.
 - Adjusting swap and exit fees dynamically based on a user's `LOYALTY` balance.